mdiloreto/poc-ansible-haproxy-echoserver-nginx/README.md

 ### Restarting HAProxy
 The Ansible playbook is designed to restart the HAProxy service automatically whenever a configuration change is detected.
 This ensures that any updates to the HAProxy configuration are applied seamlessly.

-## Feedback and Discussion

-This project was completed in approximately 6-8 hours, including the setup of Ansible, Terraform, and the CI/CD pipeline.
-If you have any feedback or would like to discuss the implementation further, I would be happy to schedule a feedback session.

-## Conclusion
-This project provides a robust foundation for deploying and managing a web application development environment using Docker, Ansible, and Terraform.
-It demonstrates best practices in configuration management, scalability, and load balancing on GCP.